 For each sample, routine review of problem identification and resolution activities should be conducted using IP 71152, “Problem Identification and Resolution.”
 Problems involving silting, water hammer, voiding, corrosion, and fouling should be reviewed.
 Focus on events or conditions that could cause the loss of a heat exchanger/sink due to events such as heat transfer problems, improper cleaning, ice buildup, grass intrusion, leaks/breaks, or blockage of pipes and components.
 Determine whether the licensee has appropriately considered common-cause failures.
 If any loss of heat exchanger/sink events have occurred, these should receive review priority.
 Review the corrective actions to determine if actions were enough to prevent/address recurrence of the problem.

-71111.07-03 INSPECTION
+71111.07-03 INSPECTION REQUIREMENTS

 03.01 Heat Exchanger/Sink.